Jaap Stam: FC Cincinnati

 On 21 May 2020, Major League Soccer club FC Cincinnati announced that Stam would succeed interim manager Yoann Damet.
 He signed a year-and-a-half contract.
-On 15 July, he won 1–0 on his debut against an Atlanta United FC side managed by his former international teammate Frank de Boer.
+On 15 July, he won 1–0 on his debut against an Atlanta United side managed by his former international teammate Frank de Boer.

-Stam was dismissed on 27 September 2021, with Cincinnati second-from-bottom in the Eastern Conference having won four of 25 games.
+Stam was dismissed on 27 September 2021, with Cincinnati second-from-bottom in the Eastern Conference, having won four of 25 games.

 DOS Kampen

 In February 2024, Stam was appointed manager at seventh-tier DOS Kampen, his hometown amateur club where he had begun playing more than three decades earlier.
-He agreed to take charge in the summer, for a one-year contract.
+He agreed to take charge in the summer, on a one-year contract.

 Personal life

 Stam is a Protestant.
 He met his wife Ellis when he was 16, and they have two daughters and twin sons.
 His first daughter's birth was induced two weeks early, to come between the 1998 World Cup and pre-season training for Manchester United.
 When he played for Manchester United, he lived in Wilmslow in Cheshire.
 His cousin Maurice van Ham was also a professional footballer.